Indicial treatment in the public service

 If you are employed in DTA: titleContent, your remuneration shall be reassessed at least every 3 years in the light of the results of your professional interviews or the evolution of your duties.

-If you are employed in FIXED-TERM CONTRACT: titleContent on an ongoing basis with the same community, your compensation is also reassessed at least every 3 years if you have been recruited for any of the following reasons
+If you are employed in FIXED-TERM CONTRACT: titleContent on an ongoing basis with the same community, your compensation is also reassessed at least every 3 years if you were recruited for one of the following reasons or jobs:

 - Lack of a cadre of civil servants who could perform the functions for which you were recruited